OpenDDS/OpenDDS/docs/devguide/introduction.rst

 The source code is designed to be compiled, and used, across a wide variety of hardware and operating systems architectures.
 You may modify it for your own needs, within the terms of the license agreements.
 You must not copyright OpenDDS software.
-For details of the licensing terms, see the file named ``LICENSE`` that is included in the OpenDDS source code distribution or visit `https://opendds.org/about/license.html <https://opendds.org/about/license.html>`__.
+For details of the licensing terms, see the file named :ghfile:`LICENSE` that is included in the OpenDDS source code distribution or visit https://opendds.org/about/license.html.

 OpenDDS also utilizes other open source software products including MPC (Make Project Creator), ACE (the ADAPTIVE Communication Environment), and TAO (The ACE ORB).